-Annual Repeat Registration Dates: Wednesday 22nd June to Wednesday 29th June 2022 inclusive.
+Annual Repeat Registration Dates: Wednesday 21 June - Wednesday 28 June 2023 inclusive.

 Students on the Student Administration Portal UNIT-e

-If you are a First Year or Second Year Undergraduate full-time student, a First Year PME student or a LINC student, please follow the following steps to register and pay for your annual repeat(s):
+If you are a first, second or third year undergraduate full-time student, a PME student, a LINC student or a taught postgraduate student please follow the following steps to register and pay for your annual repeat(s):

-- To register and pay for your annual repeats, open your internet browser and go to https://register.mic.ul.ie/ and log in with your student email and network logon password.
+- To register and pay for your annual repeats, open your internet browser and go to register.mic.ul.ie and log in with your student email and network logon password.

 - From the resits page, your mandatory resits will be preselected.
 You can choose any voluntary resits you wish to take by selecting the check box next to each module.